symil/lotus/README.md

 $ ./install.sh
 ```

-Additional information:

-- The install script assumes you are running Ubuntu, you might need to tweak it a little if you're using another distribution.
+Note: the install script assumes you are running Ubuntu, you might need to tweak it if you're using another distribution.
-- It will switch your active Rust toolchain to nightly.
-This is necessary because this project uses some nightly-only features.

 ## Usage